smilevo/smilevo.github.io/content/authors/islem-saidani/_index.md

 ---
 # Display name
-title: "Islem Saidani"
+title: "Moataz Chouchen"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "islem-saidani"
+- "moataz-chouchen"

 # Is this the primary user of the site?
 superuser: false